toufikforyou/user-account-management-system-php/README.md

 # User Account Management System

 This is a user account management system built with PHP.
-This project provides the backend infrastructure for various services offered by Sopnolikhi.
+This project provides the backend infrastructure for various services offered by MH TOUFIK.

 ## Features
 * **Authentication:** Secure user authentication and authorization.